MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/lang-spec/chapter-03.md

 the number of records that can be stored.

 `$Error` contains all of the errors from all commands mixed in together in one collection.
-To collect the errors from a specific command, use the common parameter [ErrorVariable][], which allows a user-defined variable to be specified to hold the collection.
+To collect the errors from a specific command, use the common parameter [ErrorVariable][ErrorVariable], which allows a user-defined variable to be specified to hold the collection.

 ## 3.13 Pipelines